flatmax/jrpc-oo_python/README.md

 # Start the server
 python src/server.py

-# In another terminal, run JavaScript example
+# In another terminal, run the Python client
+python src/client.py

+# Or run the JavaScript client
 cd js_examples
 node test.js
 ```

-## Security Considerations

-- The server currently accepts all connections
-- No built-in authentication mechanism
-- Consider running behind a reverse proxy for production use
-- Implement your own authentication layer if needed

 ## Contributing

-1. Fork the repository
+1. Fork it
 2. Create your feature branch
 3. Commit your changes
 4. Push to the branch